Erfly/fiendfolio-issues/.github/ISSUE_TEMPLATE/inconsistent-functionality.md

 ---
 name: Inconsistent Functionality
-about: Something is acting unexpectedly
+about: Something is acting unexpectedly (eg. an item spawns a pickup not unlocked yet)
 title: ''
 labels: Inconsistency
 assignees: ''